JRJurman/define-prototype/README.md

 ### Support for Light DOM children

 Many DCE implementations offer an ability to define non-shadow-root DOM (light DOM).
-For the purposes of this polyfill, that is deemed out of scope, since the Web Components API does not natively expose a way to define light DOM children.
+For the purposes of this prototype, that is deemed out of scope, since the Web Components API does not natively expose a way to define light DOM children.

 If we wanted to consider cloning children elements into the light DOM, we could imagine the exclusion of a